jaganswornkar/React-colaborator-todo/README.md

 6. for credentials you need to create a *.env* file inside this backend directory. use `touch .env` to create *.env* file and inside that file use the *.env_example* file details (given inside the directory)
 6. run command `node server.js` to run the backend.

-onece refresh your app again
+onece refresh your app again.

 ### To use file uploading features